droidconKE/droidconKE2022ReactNative/CONTRIBUTING.md

 # Contributing to DroidconKe-RN App

-You can contribute to Hey Linda by beta testing, recording meditations, or submitting code.
+You can contribute to the DroidconKe-RN app by beta testing or submitting code.
 If you plan to make a contribution please do so through [our detailed contribution workflow.](#contribution-steps).
 You can also join us on Slack to discuss ideas.